Kayli/logspub/philosophy-people.md

 - communism: emphasises centralization of power, this is the main reason why it fails

-## Lecture 12 - Hegel and the English Century
+## friedrich hegel 1770-1831

-- Hegel created metaphysical theory of everything which includes history as an important part
+- created metaphysical theory of everything which includes history as an important part
 - history is progressive
   - not a decline from some Golden Age
   - not cyclic
   - not random
 - ideal and concrete are connected

 - Auguste Comte (1798-1857)
   - formulated positivism
   - 3 stages of history